Good to be Green

 IT’S GOOD TO BE GREEN

-In October 2015 we introduced a new behaviour and reward system.
+Since 2015 we have used the Good to be Green behaviour reward system.
 In each class from Years 1 to 6 there is a Good to be Green wall chart.
 Every child has a green card, showing that they are “Good to be Green”.
 At the start of every day, every child will be green.
 During the day, children who follow the school and class rules stay on a green card.

 However, children who make the wrong choices and don’t follow the rules will be given a yellow Warning card.
 If they continue to make the wrong choices they will be given a red Consequence card.
 However, they may choose to correct their behaviour, make the right choices and go back to green.
 At the end of the day any child who is still on green gets a house point on their chart.